btantlinger/ezLAMP/README.md

 The document root is in the `public` subdirectory.

 #### MailCatcher
-Any email your application sends are caught by MailCatcher, which can be accessed from: http://192.168.33.44:1080
+Any emails your application sends are caught by MailCatcher, which can be accessed from: http://192.168.33.44:1080

 #### MySQL
 Connection details for the MySQL database are:

 **database:** ezlamp
 **user:** root
 **password:** 123

 phpMyAdmin can be accessed from http://192.168.33.44/phpmyadmin

 ## Configuration